What to do in Old Phuket Town

 To reach Yaowarat from the bus station, walk against the traffic flow toward the fountain circle (C) and turn left.
 If you are lucky, on the left, you will find a dark passage leading to the mysterious Limpanon House (D), a fantastic abandoned Sino Portuguese Mansion.
 Unfortunately, lately, the gate appears to be closed, but there is a way to admire the mansion from above. (contact us on Instagram to find out how).

 On the opposite side are antique shops worth stopping at.
 One is an old Kanom Jeen shop (Y) run by a young guy who was smart enough to keep the shop in its original condition, making it an exciting photo opportunity.
-Next to it is also an ancient pharmacy (Y) with surprising dry roots and ingredients kept in a hundred wooden drawers.
+Next to it is also an ancient pharmacy (Y) with surprisingly dry roots and ingredients kept in a hundred wooden drawers.
 If you plan to take photos there, know that the owner can but grumpy as he probably gets more photographers than shoppers in a day, so buy something if you plan to take photos! 😀

 Continue straight until you reach the Thalang intersection.
 If you don’t have much time, turn right into the famous Thalang Road and jump to #6.
 If you continue straight, things get a little less exciting, but you will be able to admire a few more heritage mansions.